The climate is changing rapidly, why are we not changing our driving modes and vehicles?

 Reason no 5: “There are not many green cars produced yet.”

 While this may not be a strong argument to why people are not buying more green cars, it is a reason why we don’t see more green cars on the road today.
-The productions of environmentally friendly vehicles is not mass just yet, which directly affects the less green cars on the road the more “normal” cars thee will be equation.
+The productions of environmentally friendly vehicles is not mass just yet.
+This directly affects the balance between green cars and “normal” on the road.

 So, these are the five main reasons why we are not lucky enough to see more green cars in use nowadays.
-Who knows, maybe in the future people’s opinions will change and we will be able to witness the big switching to greener modes of transport, but that is unlikely to happen in the near future, so until then, all we can do is raise our own awareness about the damage petrol powered engines are doing to the environment.
+Who knows?
+Maybe in the future people’s opinions will change.
+Maybe we will be able to witness the big switching to greener modes of transport.
+But that is unlikely to happen in the near future.
+So until then, all we can do is raise our own awareness about the damage petrol powered engines are doing to the environment.

-If you have any other reasons in mind about why we are not changing our driving modes and vehicles yet, please let us know in the comments.
+If you have any other reasons in mind, please let us know in the comments.
 Thanks!